Production of Chern-Simons bosons in decays of mesons: The CS boson production in decays of mesons

 Dominant reactions of the $B$ meson decay with the CS boson production are two-body decays into pseudoscalar mesons ($K$ and $\pi$ mesons); scalar mesons $K^{0*}(700)$ and $K^{0*}(1430)$; vector mesons $K^*(892)$, $K^*(1410)$, $K^*(1680)$; pseudovector mesons $K_1(1270)$ and $K_1(1400)$; tensor final meson state $K_2(1430)$.

 For the initial kaons states, the only possible 2-body decay with the CS boson production is the process

 There are 3 types of kaons -- $K^{\pm}, K^{0}_{L}, K^{0}_{S}$.
-Although the decay width for each of them is given by the same loop factor, $ C^d_{sd}$, the branching ratios differ.
+Although the decay width for each of them is given by the same loop factor ($ C^d_{sd}$) the branching ratios differ.
 The first reason is that these kaons have different decay widths.
 The second reason is that $\pi^0$ meson is the $CP$-odd eigenstate, $K^{0}_{S}$ is approximately the $CP$-even eigenstate, and $K^{0}_{L}$ is approximately the $CP$-odd eigenstate.
-Therefore the decay $K^{0}_{S}\to \pi X$ is proportional to the CKM $CP$-violating phase and is suppressed~\cite{Gunion:1989we,Leutwyler:1989xj}.
+The $CP$ parity of the final state in the reaction $K^{0}_{L}\to \pi^0 X$ is $(-1)^L(CP)_{\pi^0}(CP)_X=+1$ (since the total angular momentum of the initial meson is zero, the final particles must have orbital angular momentum $L=1$).
+Therefore, the decay width of the reaction $K^{0}_{L}\to \pi^0 X$ is proportional to the CKM $CP$-violating phase \cite{Gunion:1989we,Leutwyler:1989xj}.

 Branching of the two-body meson decay $h\rightarrow h' + X$ is defined as

 where

 and $\lambda (x,y,z) = x^2 + y^2 + z^2 - 2xy - 2yz - 2zx $ is the K\"all\'en function \cite{Kallen:1964lxa}.